julitiux/julitiux/content/posts/the_rust_programming_language.md

 This is called _destructuring_, because it breaks the single tuple into three parts.

-In addition to destructuring throught patter matching, we can access a tuple element directly by using a period (.) followed by the index of the value we want to access
+In addition to destructuring throught patter matching, we can access a tuple element directly by using a period (.) followed by the index of the value we want to access.

 ```rust
 fn main() {